 Software productivity fundamentally depends on the efficiency of the people.
 A work environment that minimises interruptions is incredibly important.
 Don’t underestimate the negative effects of a ‘buzzing’ open plan office environment.
 Open plan offices are NOT a good thing for software development!

-Based on its own experience, Microsoft typically has a maximum of 2 developers per office.
-Whether or not 2 is indeed the magic number, as a developer myself for many years I can speak for the fact that developers need to be able to have a quiet work environment, get their heads down and focus on writing whichever piece of software they’re working on.
+Based on its own experience, Microsoft typically has a maximum of two developers per office.
+Whether or not two is indeed the magic number, as a developer myself for many years I can speak for the fact that developers need to be able to have a quiet work environment, get their heads down and focus on writing whichever piece of software they’re working on.
 Many studies have shown that maximum efficiency is achieved when developers are “in flow” for at least 2 hours at a time.
-Each time the developer is interrupted by a question, phone call or meeting then it takes 15 minutes for them to get back into flow.
+Each time the developer is interrupted by a question, phone call or meeting it takes 15 minutes for them to get back into flow.

 Smaller companies will suffer from these problems less.
-If there are 10 or fewer people in the office then there’s fewer interruptions.
+If there are ten or fewer people in the office then there’s fewer interruptions.
 But when a company hits a rapid growth stage it’s tempting to invest heavily in new people.
 This can sometimes be counterproductive.
 The most productive teams are small with a core of experienced people who have worked on the product for at least three years.